delaguilaluis/qr-code-component-main/README.md

 - How to customize MUI themes
 - How to define custom styles for MUI components with the `sx` property
 - How to deploy a static Next.js app
+- How to set up favicons in Next.js

 ### Continued development